-For the comparison of our regional climate ensemble with observations, we use temperature and precipitation data from the gridded E-OBS dataset (Haylock et al., 2008).
-This dataset was produced as part of the ENSEMBLES project by interpolating station data from the ECA&D station dataset (European Climate Assessment, Klok and Klein Tank, 2009) to a 25 km grid.
-The station density is highest in Switzerland, the Netherlands and Ireland and rather low in Spain and the Balkans which leads to an over-smoothing in these areas.
+For the comparison of our regional climate ensemble with observations, we use temperature and precipitation data from the gridded E-OBS data set (Haylock et al., 2008).
+This data set was produced as part of the ENSEMBLES project by interpolating station data from the ECA&D station data set (European Climate Assessment; Klok and Klein Tank, 2009) to a 25 km grid.
+The station density is highest in Switzerland, the Netherlands and Ireland and rather low in Spain and the Balkans, which leads to an over-smoothing in these areas.
 This especially affects extremes and has to be taken into account when validating our ensemble against E-OBS data.
-Furthermore it should be noted that a comparison of E-OBS and another gridded dataset, namely Hyras (Rauthe et al., 2013) (only Central Europe), with respect to the dynamical behavior that we analyze in this paper, revealed differences between the two datsets (Sedlmeier, 2015).
-A comparison of dynamical aspects of different observational datasets yields an interesting application of the method which however will not be addressed within this paper.
-We additionally use blended temperature and precipitation time series starting from 1900 of eight stations (all in Germany) of the ECA&D dataset for a sensitivity analysis described in Sect.
-3. The eight stations are listed in Tab.
-1.
+Furthermore it should be noted that a comparison of E-OBS and another gridded data set, namely, Hyras (Rauthe et al., 2013) (only central Europe), with respect to the dynamical behavior that we analyze in this paper, revealed differences between the two data sets (SedImeier, 2015).
+A comparison of dynamical aspects of different observational data sets yields an interesting application of the method, which, however, will not be addressed within this paper.
+We addi-